nicolasraffray/Portfolio-Optimization/README.md

 Scroll to the bottom of the Efficient_Frontier.py file and imput the stock tickers and the dates for which you would like to optimize over.
+Example stocks used are Facebook, Apple, Amazon, Netflix, Google.
+From 04-01-2015 to 04-02-2020.

 Note the longer the time period the longer the optimization will take.